heldinz/awesuggest/README.md

 The official site for the library is at <http://heldinz.github.io/awesuggest/>.

-Created by Alice Rose, piggybacking off Lea Verou, Drew Wilson and other fantastic contributors.
+Munged together by Alice Rose, piggybacking off Lea Verou, Drew Wilson and other fantastic contributors.

 Awesomplete can be found at <http://leaverou.github.io/awesomplete/>.